netomantonio/matrix-protocol/MOC_MATRIX_ONTOLOGY_CATALOG.md

 - Defined by the Matrix Protocol

 **Local Taxonomies (Configurable)**
-- Defined by the implementer in the CSH
+- Defined by the implementer in the MOC
 - Examples: specific scope names, domain structure, organizational roles
 - Adaptable to organizational context